 If you change jobs, start your own business, or are laid off, there are a few options available to you regarding your 401k:

-3. Transfer your 401k to your new employer.
+- Transfer your 401k to your new employer.
 This is a solid choice.
 You end up having your investment under one administrator, which makes it easier to manage and monitor.
 Not every employer allows you to do this, which might make the last option your best choice.

-If your company’s vesting requirement is 3 years, and they’ve matched your contributions at all, it would be a good idea to stick it out if you’re thinking of quitting with 2 years and 8 months left.
+If your company’s vesting requirement is three years, and they’ve matched your contributions at all, it would be a good idea to stick it out if you’re thinking of quitting with two years and eight months left.
 You could be leaving a lot of money on the table!
 Not only would you be letting go of the amount contributed, you’d also be letting go of any capital gains attributed to that amount and any future capital gains that amount would have earned for you.